spacemeshos/protocol/p2p/01-overview.md

 # Peer-to-Peer Networking
 ## Overview

 The Spacemesh protocol leads to the construction of a global, distributed ledger.
 As such, each Spacemesh node must receive, validate, and store all transactions created by all other Spacemesh nodes.
 Also, nodes [participate in consensus](../consensus/01-overview.md) and listen to [PoET server](../mining/03-poet.md) results.
 This requires the nodes to have a communication infrastructure to transport messages across the network.
-For this, Spacemesh nodes use a proprietary peer-to-peer (P2P) protocol.
+For this, Spacemesh nodes use a custom-built peer-to-peer (P2P) protocol.
 Using P2P technology allows nodes to efficiently transmit messages without the need for a centralized message server.

 ## What is P2P?

 [Peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) is a distributed application architecture that allows sharing of data and resources among nodes, called peers, that are similarly privileged (i.e., no single server or master node has any special capabilities).
-The P2P architecture also distributes workloads by partitioning the network into smaller subnetworks where each node can has access to and coommunicates with a small number of nodes in the same subnetwork.
+The P2P architecture also distributes workloads by partitioning the network into smaller subnetworks where each node has access to and communicates with a small number of nodes in the same subnetwork.

-Historically, peer to peer technology has mainly been used for file sharing, as popularized by [Napster](https://en.wikipedia.org/wiki/Napster) and, more recently, [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent).
+Historically, peer to peer technology has mainly been used for file sharing, as popularized by [Napster](https://en.wikipedia.org/wiki/Napster), VoIP services like Skype and, more recently, [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent).
 Other usage cases have emerged, including distributed file systems and of course blockchain technology.

 P2P is the perfect architecture for blockchain since it provides a means to connect to a network without relying upon a centralized server, enabling some of the core properties of blockchain including permissionlessness and censorship resistance.

 ## Building Blocks